Elo-Ven/TTTS/README.md

 ⭐⭐⭐⭐ Not perfect but still works really well \
 ⭐⭐⭐⭐⭐Works great

-## Game Profiles
+# Game Profiles

-### What are Game Profiles
+## What are Game Profiles

 These are custom settings that help TTTS work better with specific games so it is highly recommended you create or import a game profile when using TTTS.

-### Where to find pre-made profiles
+## Where to find pre-made profiles

-There are some pre-made game profiles available for download.

-You can download the pre-made profiles from here: \
+There are some pre-made game profiles included in the ttts folder in your download but you can also download them here: \
 https://github.com/Elo-Ven/TTTS/tree/main/dist/ttts/profile

-### How to import an existing profile
+## How to import an existing profile

-To import a pre-made profile, download the profile file and rename it to `ttts-profile.js`.
-Then place it in the ttts folder, overwriting the existing copy of `ttts-profile.js`.
+To import a Game Profile, download the profile file and place it in your ttts folder, overwriting the `ttts-profile.js` file already in there.

 Then open your game and the new settings will be automatically applied.

-### How to create a new profile
+## How to create a new profile

 Open `ttts-profile.js` in a suitable text editor and then remove the `//` from the beginning of the line to enable an option.
 Then change the value to have it always applied.